Jan Mølby: Club career

 Born in Kolding, Mølby started his senior playing career at Kolding, before joining Ajax and then Liverpool.
+He made his Reds debut on 25 August 1984, in a 3–3 First Division draw with Norwich City at Carrow Road, scoring his first goal for the club on 1 December of that year, in a 3–1 league defeat to Chelsea at Stamford Bridge.

 Mølby began to establish himself as a regular and successful penalty taker, starting with two penalties converted at home to Tottenham Hotspur in the league on 28 September 1985.
 Other fine performances included a brace in open play in a 3–0 home win over Aston Villa in the league on 7 December, and two goals (one a penalty) as they eliminated Manchester United from the Football League Cup in a 2–1 win at Anfield in late November.

+Ahead of the 1987–88 season, Mølby broke his leg in pre-season training.
+He was then arrested for drink driving in February 1988.

 In 1988–89, Mølby returned to regular first team football, playing in central defence in the absence of the injured Alan Hansen, and scoring the winning goal against Manchester United at Anfield in the second league game of the season.
-However, in October 1988 he was sentenced to three months' imprisonment for reckless driving following an incident earlier in the year.
+However, in October 1988 Mølby was sentenced to three months' imprisonment for reckless driving following an incident earlier in the year.
+On his release, he struggled with further injuries and his general fitness.

 Over the first three Premier League seasons (Mølby's last), he started just over 30 games in total and all his goals came from penalties, including one in Liverpool's first game of the 1994–95 season when Mølby opened the scoring with a penalty in a 6–1 away win against Crystal Palace at Selhurst Park.

-Early in the 1995–96 season, manager Roy Evans loaned him out to Barnsley and Norwich (where he scored once in the League Cup against Birmingham City), and in February 1996, he finally called time on more than a decade at Liverpool to take over as player-manager of Swansea City.
+Early in the 1995–96 season, manager Roy Evans loaned Mølby out to Barnsley and Norwich (where he scored once in the League Cup against Birmingham City).
+In February 1996, Mølby left Liverpool to take over as player-manager of Swansea City.
 Just before taking the job at the Vetch Field, Ron Atkinson unsuccessfully tried to sign him for Coventry City.

 While at Liverpool, he scored a total of 62 goals, 42 of which were from penalties.
 During Mølby's time with Liverpool, he only failed to score three times from the penalty spot (penalties against Sheffield Wednesday and QPR in 1985–86 and Chelsea in 1989–90 were saved).
 His record as a penalty-taker in the top flight is thought to be second only to Matthew Le Tissier.
-He held the club record of most penalties scored by a Liverpool player until Steven Gerrard surpassed his record in August 2014.
+Mølby held the club record of most penalties scored by a Liverpool player until Steven Gerrard surpassed his record in August 2014.